MarteXcoin-documentation/Documentation/commands/cmd-rpc.rst

   Lists groups of addresses which have had their common ownership made public by common use as inputs or as the resulting change in past transactions listlockunspent
   Returns list of temporarily unspendable outputs.
-See the lockunspent call to lock and unlock transactions for spending. listreceivedbyaccount ( minconf addlocked include_empty include_watchonly) DEPRECATED.
-List incoming payments grouped by account. listreceivedbyaddress ( minconf addlocked include_empty include_watchonly) List incoming payments grouped by receiving address. listsinceblock ( "blockhash" target_confirmations include_watchonly) Get all transactions in blocks since block [blockhash], or all transactions if omitted
+See the lockunspent call to lock and unlock transactions for spending. listreceivedbyaccount ( minconf addlockconf include_empty include_watchonly) DEPRECATED.
+List incoming payments grouped by account. listreceivedbyaddress ( minconf addlockconf include_empty include_watchonly) List incoming payments grouped by receiving address. listsinceblock ( "blockhash" target_confirmations include_watchonly) Get all transactions in blocks since block [blockhash], or all transactions if omitted